 • Korsakoff syndrome: A chronic memory disorder and the second stage of WKS; characterized by significant impairment in memory and learning capabilities, as well as disorientation and apathy

-WKS is most commonly diagnosed in men between the ages of 30 and 70, with the highest concentration in those older than 40.
+WKS is most commonly diagnosed in men between 30 and 70, with the highest concentration in those older than 40.
 It is rarely seen in children and, if reported in women, is typically attributed to causes other than long-term alcohol dependency.
 While only 1 to 2% of the general population develops WKS, the prevalence rate is between 12 and 14% in people who drink heavily[2].

 WKS and Alcohol Use Disorder